-It is the duty of a service provider when submitting a bid, or a verbal or written quotation, to apply to be listed as an accredited service provider.
+It is the duty of a service provider when submitting a bid, or a verbal or written quotation, to apply to be listed as an accredited service provider on the Central Supplier Database (CSD).
 If a service provider does not apply in the case of bids and written quotations, such bids or written quotations may not be considered.
 In the case of verbal quotations, such quotation may only be considered if the service provider complied with the information requirements of paragraph 16(5)(a) to (i) and (r).